Cars · Resale guide

 Factors That Affect Maruti e Vitara Resale Value

-Battery Health is the single biggest factor.
-For an EV, battery health is everything.
-Every percentage point above 85% can add ₹15,000-25,000 to the resale value.
-Below 80%, expect buyers to negotiate ₹50,000-1,00,000 off, as replacement costs are substantial.
+Battery health is the single biggest factor.
+For an EV, the battery is the heart of the car.
+Every percentage point above 85% battery health (as reported by an OBD2 scanner) can increase resale by ₹15,000-₹25,000.
+Below 80%, expect buyers to negotiate ₹50,000-₹1,00,000 off to cover potential future replacement or significant range loss.

 Maintenance Cost Breakdown (India, 2026)